Academic Support Center

 Academic Accommodations

-The Academic Support Center assists with the Seminary's compliance with section 504 of the Rehabilitation Act of 1973 and The Americans with Disabilities Act of 1990.
-Students seeking academic accommodations for physical or mental learning challenges contact the Academic Support Center to begin the process of supporting students with their specific learning challenges.
+The Academic Support Center assists with the Seminary’s compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
+Students seeking academic accommodations for physical, mental, or learning challenges should contact the Academic Support Center to begin the process of receiving support for their specific learning needs.

-Students initiate the academic accommodations process by scheduling a meeting with the Student Success Specialist, Lisa Lias.
-This meeting is to discuss the student’s learning challenges and the student's need to secure and submit documentation of the learning disability from their health professional.
+Students initiate the academic accommodations process by scheduling a meeting with Lisa Lias, Manager of Academic Success.
+During this meeting, students discuss their learning challenges and the need to secure and submit documentation of a disability from a qualified health professional.

-Academic accommodations are established to provide reasonable accommodations for students with disabilities so that they have an equal opportunity in their pursuit of a seminary education.
-These accommodations present an environment for the student to be able have equal access to education without compromising academic standards.
+Academic accommodations are established to provide reasonable adjustments for students with disabilities so they have equal opportunity in their pursuit of a seminary education.
+These accommodations create an environment where students can have equal access to education without compromising academic standards.